Scyphiphora: Description

 Its leaves are opposite.
 The leaf blades are broad and drop-shaped.
 Its terminal buds and young leaves are coated with a varnish-like substance.
 The flowers are tubular and have four white lobes that are tinged pink.
 They are arranged in dense clusters.
 The fruits are elliptic and deeply ridged, becoming light brown and buoyant when ripe.

 Uses

 Its dark brown wood can be used to craft small objects.
 Leaf extracts are known to be helpful for stomach aches.
-The flowers can be used as a cleansing or whitening laundry agent.
+The flowers can be used as a cleansing or laundry whitening agent.

 Culture

-One popular — but antiquated and less linguistically plausible — etymology for Manila, the capital city of the Philippines, asserts that the city's name derives from this shrub, locally known as nilad.
-However, from a linguistic perspective it would have been unlikely for native Tagalog speakers to completely drop the final consonant /d/ in nilad to achieve the present native form of the name ("Maynilà").
+One popular etymology for Manila, the capital city of the Philippines, asserts that the city's name derives from this shrub, locally known as nilad.

-The indigo plant is called either nilà or nilad.in Tagalog.

 Chemistry

 The plant contains friedelin, syringic acid, isoscopoletin, fraxetol, casuarinondiol and guaiacylglycerol-beta-ferulic acid ether.